Skip to main content

 Ventilation Ductwork Cleaning

-Your ventilation ductwork must also be cleaned regularly to comply with TR19®.
+Your ventilation ductwork must also be cleaned regularly to comply with TR19® Air.
 This stipulates that ventilation ductwork must be classified as high, medium or low.
 This is dictated by how you use the rooms in your building.
 For example if you have rooms for nursing or for people who need cleanroom standard rooms due to immune system problems, the ductwork which serves those spaces will have a high classification.
 Most bedrooms and living areas will have a medium classification, while the laundry or maintenance workshop may have a low rating.

 These ratings will determine how often the ductwork must be cleaned, so it needs to be correct.
 If you aren’t sure, we can classify them with you and help to devise a plan to bring your ductwork up to a compliant condition.
 Then we can help you to establish an ongoing schedule to ensure that you meet your legal obligation and stay compliant for the future.